 Individual Cursor pricing plans

-• Hobby: This one’s free.
+Hobby: This one's free, with no credit card required.
 It gives you a limited number of Agent requests and Tab completions.
-It’s a great way to kick the tires and see if you like the editor before pulling out your wallet.
+It's a great way to kick the tires and see if you like the editor before pulling out your wallet.

-• Pro: At $20 per month, this is their main offering.
-It includes unlimited Tab completions, more Agent requests, and that $20 monthly credit pool for using premium models.
+Pro: At $20 per month, this is their main offering.
+It includes unlimited Tab completions, extended Agent limits, access to frontier models, and that $20 monthly credit pool for premium usage.

-• Pro+: For $60 per month, this plan is aimed at power users.
-You get everything in the Pro plan, but with three times the usage credits ($60 worth).
+Pro+: For $60 per month, this plan is aimed at power users.
+You get everything in the Pro plan, but with roughly three times the usage credits.

 Business Cursor pricing plans

-• Teams: This plan costs $40 per user, per month.
-It comes with all the Pro features, plus the stuff teams need like centralized billing, SSO, and admin controls to manage users.
+Teams: This plan costs $40 per user, per month.
+It comes with all the Pro features, plus the stuff teams need: centralized billing, a team marketplace for shared rules and skills, agentic code reviews, usage analytics, team-wide privacy mode, and SAML/OIDC SSO.

-• Enterprise: You’ll need to contact them for custom pricing here.
-This includes everything in the Teams plan, but adds pooled usage for your whole organization, invoice billing, and dedicated support.
+Enterprise: You'll need to contact them for custom pricing here.
+This includes everything in the Teams plan, but adds pooled usage for your whole organization, invoice billing, SCIM seat management, and dedicated support.

 Key Cursor pricing factors that drain your usage credits faster